 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

-- Faculty, Penn’s College of Liberal and Professional Studies
+- Lecturer, Penn’s College of Liberal and Professional Studies

 Zephi Francis received a master’s degree in disaster science and management from the University of Delaware (UD).
 While at UD, Zephi was a research assistant at the Disaster Research Center, and worked on several projects, including a quick response trip to Moore, Oklahoma in 2013 to examine tornado protective action.
 Currently, he serves as a… Read more